How to Find Peace in a Noisy World

 Give it a try for three days.
 See how you feel.
 Tap as needed to feel better.
 And let me know how it goes.

 Know someone who needs a little help decreasing digital distractions?
-Schedule a free talk with me to find out how EFT tapping can help.
-I’m here.
+Questions?
+I’m here!

 Please remember: It's important to contact a professional if things feel too big for you, whether it be a physician, psychologist, psychiatrist, or certified EFT practitioner.
 Never discontinue your current medications without first consulting your doctor.